unmade/apiwrappers/README.rst

 ----------

-*apiwrappers* is a library for building API wrappers that work both with regular and async code.
+*apiwrappers* is a library for building API clients that work both with regular and async code.

 Features
 ========

-- **Fast to code** - bootstrap API wrappers with minimal efforts and declarative style
-- **No code duplication** - support both sync and async implementations with one wrapper
+- **DRY** - support both sync and async implementations with one wrapper
 - **Unified interface** - work with different python HTTP client libraries in the same way.
 Currently it supports: